Why Every Pet Owner Needs A Hallway Pet Gate Now

 Hallway Width (inches)Gate Width Range (inches)Recommended Gate Height (inches)Suitable Pet Size RangeNotes and Tips

-24 – 2824 – 2824 – 30Small to medium petsCommon size for narrow hallways; adjustable pressure gates work well here.
+24 – 2824 – 2824 – 30Small to medium petsCommon size for narrow hallways; adjustable pressure gates work well in this space.

 29 – 3429 – 3430 – 36Medium to large petsStandard hallway size; hardware-mounted or swing gates recommended for durability.